 Why Now Is the Time to Team at PAM

-“Now is a great time to partner up because of the .09cpm increase until December 31,” Jon says.
-“Having extra cash in your pocket is a great way to start the New Year!”
+“Now is a great time to partner up because of the $10,000 teaming sign-on bonus,” Jon says.
+“Having that extra cash in your pocket is a great way to start a teaming career!”

 But it’s not just the extra pay that draws drivers to teaming.
 Jon says the miles seem a bit shorter with a companion, whether it’s a spouse, family member, friend, or PAM-provided partner.